 Final Master Plan

 The Old Hickory Regional Center and Park Master Plan was presented on June 2, 2018 during the Old Hickory Centennial Celebration.
 The Mayor, Councilmember, and other local dignitaries took part in the presentation.
-Funding for the next phase of the project has been requested, in part or in full, for the upcoming budget season.
+Implementation of the Master Plan will be undertaken as funding becomes available.

 Park Master Plan